Curator’s statement

-From tropical paradises with palm-fringed beaches to historical cities bathed in perpetual sunshine, catering to every type of sunseeker, our planet offers many options for warm places to vacation.
-Whether you're in search of a new summer destination or a sunny escape from a harsh winter, here are some options to get your vacation planning juices flowing.
+From tropical paradises with palm-fringed beaches to historical cities bathed in perpetual sunshine, catering to every type of sunseeker.
+Our planet offers many options for warm places to vacation.
+Whether you're looking for a new summer place or a sunny escape from a cold winter, here are some ideas to get you started planning your vacation.

 The Fora Difference